break-stuff/wc-storybook-helpers/README.md

 ### Name-Spaced Controls

 One of the challenges with the default implementation is that if there are multiple properties with the same name, they will be overridden.
 For example, if there is an attribute named `label` as well as a slot named `label` only one will display.
-In order to ensure every argument is displayed properly, arguments will be suffixed with `Attr`, `Prop`, ans `Slot` respectively (CSS Custom Properties don't receive one because they already have a unique property value).
+In order to ensure every argument is displayed properly, CSS Shadow Part and Slot arguments will be suffixed with `-part`, and `-slot` respectively.
+CSS Custom Properties don't receive one because they already have a unique property value and attributes and properties will rely on the camel-cased property name.

 The reference name will be documented with the control's description.